onomondo/onomondo-softsim-cli/README.md

 ```

 ### Fetch
-Pulls profiles form api.onomondo.com and writes to disk.
+Pulls profiles from api.onomondo.com and writes to disk.
 Specify `count` to fetch many for production usage. `softsim` breaks the count into batches of max 1000.

 ```
 Usage: softsim fetch [OPTIONS] --api-key <API_KEY>

 Options:
   -a, --api-key <API_KEY>

   -n, --count <NUM_OF_PROFILES>
           [default: 1]
   -o, --out <OUTPUT>